TheOldTaylor/Odin3-CPU-Underclock/README.md

 | **SmallUnderclock.sh** | 2745600 Hz          | 3072000 Hz          |

 ##  How To Use Presets
-1. Download the files from the repository and put them onto your Odin 3.
+1. Download the most recent .zip from the [Releases](https://github.com/TheOldTaylor/Odin3-CPU-Underclock/releases) and extract them onto your Odin 3.
 As of right now it doesn't seem like it matters where they are stored on the device.
 - The files are named somewhat according to the amount of underclock applied i.e. "large" = lowest overall maximum CPU clocks of the presets. "reset" = changing device settings back to factory.
 "All" means the underclock is applied to all cores, "C1" means only the Cluster1 cores are underclocked, etc.
 - These settings do not persist through power cycle, so if your battery dies, or you turn your device off/on, the device will boot with the original factory settings applied and you will need to run a script again to apply underclock.
 - These files are .sh (shell scripts) that will tell the device how to set a specific CPU clock settings.